-Heart attack at young age is the biggest jeopardy.
-The disease has never been suspected in the first place, most of the patients assume its symptoms wrongly to be “gas” or “muscle” pain.
-In many cases, patients neglect the symptoms instead visit their nearby pharmacy for some over-the-counter medication.
-Sometimes, sadly, even doctors ignore the symptoms and don’t take an ECG which is a diagnostic tool to detect a heart attack.
+Coronary attack at young get older may be the biggest jeopardy.
+The disease hasn’t been suspected to begin with, most of the patients assume its symptoms wrongly to be “gas” or “muscle” pain.
+In many cases, sufferers neglect the symptoms instead visit their local pharmacy for a few over-the-counter medication.
+Sometimes, sadly, even doctors disregard the symptoms and don’t have an ECG which is a diagnostic device to discover a heart attack.

-With the fact that muscles around the heart cannot survive more than a few minutes while lacking oxygenated blood, these patients lose the heart pumping capacity as a segment of their heart muscle is injured permanently.
+With the actual fact that muscles around the heart cannot survive lots of a few minutes while lacking oxygenated blood, these patients lose the heart pumping capacity as a segment of their heart lean muscle is injured permanently.

 What breaks young hearts?

 In old age people, almost all heart attacks are caused by atherosclerotic blockages in coronary arteries.
-Conventional coronary artery disease also noticeable in young adults, resulting in about 80% of heart attacks.
+Conventional coronary artery disease as well noticeable in adults, leading to about 80% of heart episodes.
 Reasons behind Heart Attack in adults;

 - Single coronary artery disease.